WHY LIFE EXTENSION?

 I don't expect the world to stand still.
 Many exciting changes are possible in a world of accelerating technological development.
 Benjamin Franklin wrote that he dearly wished he could be chemically preserved so that he could see the future.
 But I am not a person enduring a "veil of tears" in my present life only on the basis of hope for some future technological paradise.
 I am enthusiastic about life right now.
 The present world is such a rich treasure-store of marvelous opportunities that my most abiding interest in the possibilities of the future is the possibility of extending life as I currently experience it.
 Nonetheless, I expect the future to make life increasingly better.

 I am not even certain that my desire to endure is only connected to my desire to learn and accomplish new things.
-The thousandth time that I smell a flower, eat a strawberry, sing a song or kiss a cheek may be every bit as wonderful as the first.
+The thousandth time that I smell a flower, eat a strawberry, sing a song, or kiss a cheek may be every bit as wonderful as the first.
 People ask me if I am afraid of death.
 To me this question is a macho red-herring.
 Would I be afraid of the death of someone I dearly loved?
 Yes, but fear is a misleading way to represent how I feel about the possible loss of the precious life of a loved-one.
 So it is with my own life.
 Loss is loss, not just fear of loss.

 Most people are inspired to live by the difference they can make to the lives of others, particularly to their family or country.
 Goals that inspire can do more to make life worth living than sensual pleasures or entertainment.
 I am part of an international community of life extensionists and cryonicists.
 They are my friends and allies in the quest for life — and I work hard so that these precious and fascinating people can achieve the goals we share.
 If we succeed we will not be alone.

-If people ask me why I want to live forever, I ask why they want to die.
+If people ask me why I want to live forever (as long as possible), I ask why they want to die.
 This is not a trick answer — my bafflement is as genuine as theirs.
 I can only speculate that most people live lives that are woefully boring, depressive or painful — and they are locked in despair that things will ever change.
 Many people complete the goals of social programming (education, marriage, family, career and retirement) — and then feel that there is nothing left to do but die.
 Why so little imagination and enthusiasm?
 I cannot understand why people are so content to age & die when science is making strides towards the prevention of these things and there is such a limitless supply of exciting things to explore & experience.
 Yet people ask me why — in a few decades — I cannot find fulfillment and satisfaction that I have lived.
 But my life has been chocked-full of exciting variety and adventure.
 Why should I want a good thing to end?
 There is an incomprehensible gulf of different attitudes.

 Too many people cannot believe in the potential for rejuvenation and perpetual youth.
 An elderly relative of mine who had been a dirt farmer all his life spent his final years on his porch playing a record "When you and I were young, Maggie" — bringing tears to his eyes.
 As a hard-working youth he and his young wife were described as the happiest of couples.
 Narrowing opportunities accompanying a deteriorating body & mind — with no hope for improvement — have a destructive effect on enthusiasm for life.
 I have seen too many ardent life-extensionists lose interest in survival in the face of aging & sickness.
 Life thrives on the perception of personally meaningful opportunities and the capacity to achieve them.
 Death has nothing to offer while life is good.
 I believe that the shame of the extent to which aging had ravaged my father's mind and body had much to do with his desire to be cremated.
 He felt he was still a child inside, and he could not understand where all the years had gone.
 He mourned his loss and was without hope.

-The energy of youth is often spent struggling to establish oneself in the world, with too little time to smell the flowers.
-Youth presents us with many opportunities which we fumble due to lack of wisdom — opportunities which seem lost forever when wisdom arrives.
-I have regrets for things I have done, but far greater regrets for things I have not done.
-All my mistakes were really terrific "learning experiences".
-Everything would be OK were it not for aging and death.
 I love my life and my life history — "warts and all".
 Without aging and death all my mistakes would merely be the path to wisdom and fulfillment.
 Aging and death mean the futile loss of my life's lessons, experiences and opportunity.
 I will do all in my power to prevent this tragedy.
 I think eople who believe that death makes life meaningful have got things backwards, although I would not go so far as to say that death makes life meaningless (especially because I believe that death is ultimately inevitable).
 With rejuvenation we need not spend years mourning the loss of youth.
 A lifespan of even one hundred years is far too brief an experience of life.
 I want to live many thousands of years, at least — as long as possible.

 Technologies of life-extension and rejuvenation may well advance rapidly enough that biological aging can be eliminated and reversed within 50 years.
 If that is true I may be able to avoid death from aging simply by watching my health & safety, and by keeping-up with the latest available life extension ideas.
 If my only danger of death were due to accident or homicide, my expected lifespan would be 600 years (1,000 if I am as careful as I intend to be).
 But just in case, I could make cryonics arrangements, ie, arrangements to be cryopreserved.
 Being cryopreserved after death is the second-worst thing that could happen.
 The worst thing is dying without being cryopreserved.